-But after being beset by hold-ups and snags - the latest and potentially most serious one coming last week, the flagship project to build a new state of the art nuclear reactor, France is getting a reputation for all the wrong reasons and London has been left looking on nervously.
+But after being beset by hold-ups and snags - the flagship project to build a new state of the art nuclear reactor, France is getting a reputation for all the wrong reasons and London has been left looking on nervously.

 In 2005 the French government proudly gave the green light for construction to begin on the first third-generation nuclear reactor at Flamanville in Normandy on the north coast, a site environmentalists say is threatened by flooding.

 The third-generation “European Pressurized Reactor” (EPR), built by EDF and Areva, was supposed to be in operation by 2012 and is meant to be one of the safest reactors in the world, and the most energy efficient.

 It was commissioned as part of France's nuclear renaissance programme that will see the country's aging nuclear plants replaced over time.

 However Flamanville 3, as it is known, is unlikely to start producing power anytime soon after being hampered by a litany of problems and incidents, including the death of a construction worker in 2011 (see below).

 Before the explosion the most recent setback came in April 2015 when it was revealed that "a very serious fault" had been detected in the steel of the "pressure vessel" - a key component of the reactor, meaning another delay of at least a year was likely.

 “It is a serious fault, even a very serious fault, because it involves a crucial part of the nuclear reactor,” said Pierre-Franck Chevet, head of France's nuclear safety agency (ASN).

 That "fault" meant construction is unlikely to be completed before 2018 at the earliest and more worryingly, the budget, initially set at €3.3 billion, was estimated at more than €9 billion.
 And that was last year.